Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-I am Clinical Senior Lecturer at the UCL Ear Institute, and Consultant in Audiological Medicine at the National Hospital for Neurology and Great Ormond Street Hospital.
-I hold a personal Senior Lecturership award by the Department of Health Higher Education Funding Council for England.
-I trained in ENT in Greece, in Audiological Medicine in the UK and undertook a three-month funded fellowship to train in auditory processing disorders in Professor Musiek’s department in USA.
-My PhD is on auditory processing in patients with structural brain lesions.
+I am a Reader at the UCL Ear Institute, and Honorary Consultant in Audiological Medicine at the University College London Hospitals and Great Ormond Street Hospital.
+I started my academic career on a personal Senior Lectureship award by the Department of Health Higher Education Funding Council for England.
+Before that, I trained in ENT in Greece, in Audiological Medicine in the UK and undertook a three-month funded fellowship to train in auditory processing disorders in Professor Musiek’s department in USA, following which I undertook a PhD on auditory processing in patients with structural brain lesions.

 My main research interest is auditory processing in normal and neurological subjects, correlation with brain structure and phenotype.
 For my PhD thesis, I assessed auditory processing in patients with a PAX6 mutation.
 The finding of auditory deficits in association with this mutation had not been previously reported.I also investigated auditory processing in patients with stroke of the insular cortex, and patient reported auditory difficulties and correlation with tests and lesion in patients with stroke..